geopython/stetl/docs/using.rst

 Note: one can also run Stetl via its main ETL class: :class:`stetl.etl.ETL`.
-This may be useful for integrations in for example Python programs or even OGC WPS servers.
+This may be useful for integrations in for example Python programs or even OGC WPS servers (planned).

 Reusable Stetl Configs
 ----------------------
 What we saw in the last example is that it is hard to reuse this `etl.cfg` when we have for example a different input file or want to map to different output files.
 For this Stetl supports `parameter substitution`.
+Here command line parameters are substituted for variables in `etl.cfg`.
+A variable is declared between curly brackets like `{out_xml}`.
 See example `6_cmdargs <https://github.com/justb4/stetl/tree/master/examples/basics/6_cmdargs>`_. ::

 	[etl]